editmodelabs/editmode-react/README.md

       document.getElementById("root")
       );
     ```
-Step 2:
+#### Step 2:
   Import the Editmode "Chunk" component to any file that you would like to make editable.

   ```
   import { Chunk } from "editmode-react";
   ```

   Select a piece of text and hit CMD+SHIFT+P to open the command palette.
   Type "Editmode: Create Chunk" and hit enter.
+  (For Sublime Text users, you may simply hit CMD+SHIFT+L).

   That's it - you should be able to edit your selected piece of content within the browser!